Monday, September 30, 2019

 "To scrutinize the actions of a bishop, to criticize them, does not belong to individual Catholics, but concerns only those who, in the sacred hierarchy, have a superior power; above all, it concerns the Supreme Pontiff, for it is to him that Christ confided the care of feeding not only all the lambs, but even the sheep [cf. John 21:17]."

 God has ordained the existence of government offices for our own good.
-We should obey our leaders to the extent that their decisions are sound and godly.
-However, the Roman Catholic Church requires a level of allegiance that simply cannot be substantiated on scriptural grounds.
-The pope requires the submission of both intellect and will in all situations.
-It is not good enough to simply obey.
-Hence, we see that the Roman Catholic Church actually wields a significant amount of power over loyal followers.
+They exist to keep the peace and maintain societal order.
+We should submit to our leaders to the extent that their decisions are sound and godly.
+However, the Roman Catholic Church requires a level of allegiance that simply cannot be substantiated on moral or ethical grounds.
+It is not good enough to simply obey in the world of Roman Catholicism.
+The pope wields a considerable amount of power over loyal followers, a kind that Christ never authorized bishops in the church to use.

 The Jehovah's Witnesses Watchtower Society is known for thought control.
-For example, the Jehovah's Witnesses are forbidden by their church government to obtain blood transfusions.
+For example, they are forbidden by their church government to obtain blood transfusions.
 They have regulations as to what they can even look up on the internet.
-Mormonism is another example of a sect whose government has established all sorts of legalistic rules and regulations.
+Mormonism is another example of a group whose leaders have established all sorts of legalistic rules and regulations.
 For instance, Mormons are forbidden to drink coffee and tea.
 In the same vein, the Church of Rome has dietary regulations on various holidays as a requirement for salvation.
 What all three groups have in common is that adherents are made to obey an authoritarian leader.
-The hierarchies of these three sects claim to play an indispensable role in the salvation of their followers.
-Harsh and arbitrary rules are imposed on these deceived people.
+The hierarchies of these three religions claim to play an indispensable role in the salvation of their followers.

-There are unfortunate consequences of submitting to an organization that requires unconditional submission.
+There are harmful effects to authority that is not able to be kept in check.
 The New Testament gives us the liberty to individually choose whatever days to observe and foods to eat in thanksgiving and glory to God.
 No self-proclaimed pastor has the right to dogmatically impose rules that can be found nowhere in Scripture.
 The Apostle Paul called out Peter for potentially splitting the Christian church as he ceased eating with Gentiles (Galatians 2:11-16).
 Even the most godly and intelligent ministers and theologians can make serious blunders in matters related to faith and morals.
 God is the only one who we owe unconditional submission of the intellect and will (Acts 4:19-20; 5:29; James 4:7).
-It is to Him alone that all will give an account for their deeds performed in the body on Judgement Day.
+It is to Him alone that we owe unconditional surrender.